A dual characterisation of simple and subdirectly-irreducible temporal Heyting algebras

 \section{Notions of reachability}

-In this section, we define and study two different notions of \mbox{« reachability »} : one on $\tES$ and the other on $\tTran_{\fin}$.
+In this section, we define and study two different notions of \mbox{« reachability » :} one on $\tES$ and the other on $\tTran_{\fin}$.
 These notions of reachability will be instrumental in dually characterising simple and subdirectly-irreducible temporal Heyting algebras.
 We show that in the finite case, these two notions coincide. \begin{dfn} Given $x,y \in \X \in \tES$, we say that $y$ \textit{is topo-reachable from} $x$ and write $x \tr y$ if $y$ is in every closed archival upset containing $x$, i.e.

 We call $x$ a \textit{topo-root} if it is a root with respect to the relation ${\tr}$, i.e.\ $\forall z \in \X \logdot x \tr z$.
-If such a point exists on $\X$, we call $\X$ \textit{topo-rooted}.
+If such a point exists on $\X$, we say that $\X$ is \textit{topo-rooted}.
 We denote the set of topo-roots of $\X$ by $\ToRo(\X)$.
-Finally, we call $\X$ \textit{topo-connected} if it is connected with respect to the relation ${\tr}$, i.e.\ every point is a topo-root. \end{dfn} The relation ${\tr}$ is essentially analogous to the well-known « specialisation order » \cite[p.\ 37]{GehGoo24} except for the fact that $C$ ranges over the closed archival upsets of $\X$ instead of just the closed sets of $\X$.
+Finally, we say that $\X$ is \textit{topo-connected} if it is connected with respect to the relation ${\tr}$, i.e.\ every point is a topo-root. \end{dfn} The relation ${\tr}$ is essentially analogous to the well-known \mbox{« specialisation} {order »} \cite[p.\ 37]{GehGoo24} except for the fact that $C$ ranges over the closed archival upsets of $\X$ instead of just the closed sets of $\X$.